 Pencil or keyboard?

-In the paper based IELTS test, we’ll give you a pencil and an answer sheet.
+In the IELTS on paper test, we’ll give you a pencil and an answer sheet.
 You need to write your answers on the answer sheet before the time runs out.
-With computer-delivered IELTS, you type your answers in the corresponding boxes on your screen.
+With IELTS on computer, you type your answers in the corresponding boxes on your screen.
 We’ll still give you a pencil or pen and paper to make notes – even if you do IELTS on computer.
 Are you concerned about not typing fast enough?
 There’s no need to worry: the computer test is designed for people with normal typing skills.
-If you can write an email, you can do the computer-delivered test.
+If you can write an email, you can do the IELTS on computer test.

 The order of the test is different

-Paper-based IELTS starts with Writing, then Reading, and finally Listening.
+IELTS on paper starts with Writing, then Reading, and finally Listening.
 Sometimes you do your Speaking straight after this.
 But some test centres may offer your Speaking test on a different day.
-The computer-delivered IELTS starts with Listening, followed by Reading and then Writing.
+The IELTS on computer starts with Listening, followed by Reading and then Writing.
 The Speaking test takes place on the same day, either before or after your computer test.

 The Listening test is shorter